-When nearly everything we buy is disposable, people become disposable, too.
+When almost everything we buy is disposable, people become disposable, too.
 Here’s why throwaway society isn’t working — and how you can help fix it.

 For kicks and giggles, I did a quick price comparison.
 A new ink cartridge for my printer currently runs about $33.
 The cost to replace the exact same model of printer comes in at a cool $58.

-Has your marriage hit a rough patch?
-Did you have a disagreement with someone at your church or social group?
-In the throwaway society, relationships are disposable.
+- Relationships: Marriage hit a rough patch?
+Did you have an argument with someone at your church or social group?
+In throwaway society, relationships are disposable.
 No muss, no fuss.
 You can just move on and replace otherwise fixable relationships with completely new ones.

 Earlier this week, I ran across a Fast Company story about manufacturers that are bucking the throwaway society trend and making products that are easily repaired, rather than replaced.